 The Pax Ellevate Global Women's Index Fund seeks investment returns that closely correspond to or exceed the price and yield performance, before fees and expenses, of the Pax Global Women’s Leadership Index*, an index of companies around the world that are leaders in advancing women through gender diversity on their boards of directors and in management, and through other policies and programs.
-This Fund is the first of its kind – and is the only mutual fund in the United States that focuses on investing in the highest-rated companies in the world in advancing women's leadership.
+This Fund is the first of its kind – a broadly diversified mutual fund that invests in the highest-rated companies in the world in advancing women’s leadership.

 The Fund generally invests in all of the components included in the Index, but may use an optimized or enhanced strategy to achieve its investment objectives, overweighting companies with more favorable characteristics – e.g., the number of women on the board of directors and women in management – rather than relying on market weights exclusively.

 By investing in a broad-market index where the universe of stocks is distinguished, vis-à-vis the market as a whole, by its gender leadership, the Fund strives to deliver market or above-market returns over the long term.
 We therefore believe the Fund can be considered as a core holding in many investor portfolios.

 We also believe the Fund represents a market solution to a global business challenge: by helping direct investor capital towards those companies that are embracing gender diversity, the Pax Ellevate Global Women’s Index Fund provides an opportunity for investors to weigh in, and for companies to listen.

 Significantly, evidence shows that when women’s representation on boards reaches a critical mass of three or more women – or 30 percent of an average-size board – governance improves and companies perform better.
 Investors now have the opportunity to invest in these “critical mass” companies:

 The Fund is a collaboration between Pax World Management LLC and Ellevate Asset Management LLC, whose principal is Sallie Krawcheck.